As part of the ArcGIS platform, Portal for ArcGIS and ArcGIS for Desktop can be used together for sharing maps, layers, and packages.

 The Portal for ArcGIS Sign In dialog box opens.

-- Type the name and password of a valid login for the portal to which ArcGIS Desktop is connected.
+- Type the name and password of a valid login for the portal to which ArcGIS for Desktop is connected.

 If you do not have an account, click the Get new account link.
 This takes you to the portal sign in page.
 Once you have created an account, go back to ArcMap to connect to the portal using your new account.